georgeliu233/georgeliu233.github.io/_pages/about.md

 My research center on the realm of autonomous driving and machine learning.
 The objective is to develop AI agents for **predictive decisions-making** in autonomous driving techniques.
 My research interest include deep learning and reinforcement learning for prediction, planning, and decision-making framework modeling.

 # 🔥 News
+- *2023.08*: &nbsp;🎉🎉 Our GameFormer paper has been selected as Oral Presentation for International Conference on Computer Vision (ICCV)!
+Code is also available!
 - *2023.07*: &nbsp;🎉🎉 Our ITSC special session on [learning-powered prediction and decision-making](https://sites.google.com/view/itsc-lpad) has received 17 paper submissions, all of which were accepted.
 Congrats and looking forward to seeing you in Spain in September!
 - *2023.07*: &nbsp;🎉🎉 Our GameFormer paper has been accepted by International Conference on Computer Vision (ICCV)!
 We will be releasing the code soon, so stay tuned for updates.
 - *2023.07*: &nbsp;🎉🎉 Two of our papers on predictive decision-making/planning have been accepted by the International Conference on Intelligent Transportation Systems (ITSC)!